safebear/qatestexercise/README.md

 ### Why AsciiDoc?

 I've used AsciiDoc as it ensures that the records and guides are under code control and maintained in the project.
 It can also be easily exported into `PDF`, `HTML` or many other formats for review or reporting.
 It's also more powerful that Markdown.
-However Markdown is an acceptable alternative, especially as it renders in `github`.

 Creating documents like these as `living documentation` ensures that no-one is afraid to make changes or improvements as the project develops, which alloows the team to innovate and quickly adapt to challenges.